 In addition, Hancock is a college town.
 There are a lot of students in Hancock attending college, and as a result Hancock provides a number of services, amenities and opportunities geared to the needs and activities of students.

-The population of Hancock is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.82% of adults in Hancock have a bachelor's degree or even advanced degree.
+The citizens of Hancock are very well educated compared to the average community in the nation: 35.40% of adults in Hancock have a bachelor's degree or even advanced degree.

-The per capita income in Hancock in 2010 was $22,442, which is middle income relative to Michigan and the nation.
-This equates to an annual income of $89,768 for a family of four.
+The per capita income in Hancock in 2010 was $20,383, which is lower middle income relative to Michigan and the nation.
+This equates to an annual income of $81,532 for a family of four.
 However, Hancock contains both very wealthy and poor people as well.

 The most common language spoken in Hancock is English.
-Other important languages spoken here include German and Chinese.
+Other important languages spoken here include German and Spanish.